HamedStack/HamedStack.Replay.VSCode/README.md

 |save | Yes      | true    | `Save` the final result automatically if it is true         |
 |info | Yes      | true    | Show all `info` dialogs about pause times if it is true |

 You should use the `relative` path for the `file` and `next` settings.
-The root for the starting point is your VS Code workspace folder.
+The root of the starting point is your VS Code workspace folder.
 ### Snippets

 ![snippets](https://user-images.githubusercontent.com/8418700/177030529-5a717407-166e-4916-988c-f5b1b6dc3e50.png)